National Digital Mental Health Study

-Frequently Asked Questions about Participating in the Digital Mental Health Study (Phase 2) at UCLA
+Frequently Asked Questions about Participating in the National Digital Mental Health Study at UCLA

 • What questions do I need to answer online in order to determine eligibility?

-We will ask you about your age, sex, race and ethnicity, about whether you are fluent in English, whether you are a registered patient of the UCLA Health System or a UCLA student, about your personal smartphone, and certain medical conditions.
+We will ask you about your age, sex, race and ethnicity, about whether you are fluent in English, about your personal smartphone, your height and weight, the state that you live in, and certain medical conditions.
 Answers to these questions will help us determine if you are eligible to participate in this study, at this time.
 If you are not eligible at this time, you will be asked if you are interested in being contacted if enrollment re-opens.

 • Why am I not eligible at this time?

-If you are not older than 18, are not fluent in English, do not own a certain model of iPhone with access to data plan and Wifi, are not a registered patient of the UCLA Health System or a matriculating UCLA student, have certain health conditions, or are not willing to follow study instructions, you are not eligible to participate in our research study.
-As part of our study goals, we are attempting to recruit a sample of patients that is representative of the UCLA Health System and UCLA Student Body.
+If you are not older than 18, are not fluent in English, do not own a certain model of iPhone with access to data plan and Wifi, have certain health conditions or endorse certain factors about your residence, or are not willing to follow study instructions, you are not eligible to participate in our research study.
+As part of our study goals, we are attempting to recruit a sample of patients that is nationally representative.
 This means that we are looking to enroll participants with a variety of demographic characteristics.
 You may be found to not be eligible at this time if we have enrolled enough participants sharing your demographic characteristics.

 • Is this study available in languages other than English?